eclipse-keyple/keyple-java/java/example/calypso/pc/README.md

-Getting Started - Calypso Example
+Getting Started - Calypso Local Example
 ---

 Those examples make use of the Keyple Calypso library.
 They demonstrate how to select a Calypso application and execute Calypso secure Transaction.
 We use a PCSC plugin for real smartcard a Stub Plugin to simulates Calypso Secure Element.